Alma Parish: Municipality

 The village of Alma contains all of the parish east of Fundy National Park and south of New Ireland Road.

 Local service district

-The local service district of the parish of Alma legally contains all of the parish not in the village of Alma; in practice the national park is separate from the LSD.
+The local service district of the parish of Alma legally contained all of the parish not in the village of Alma; in practice the national park is separate from the LSD.

 The LSD was established on 1 November 1973 to assess for fire protection after the village of Alma was reduced in size from including in the entire parish.
 Ambulance service was added on 21 January 1976.

-Today the LSD assesses for community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control The taxing authority is 632.00 Alma.
+In 2020, the LSD assessed for community & recreation services in addition to the basic LSD services of fire protection, police services, land use planning, emergency measures, and dog control The taxing authority was 632.00 Alma.

 National park

 Fundy National Park is in the southwestern section of the parish, bounded on the north by Shepody Road and on east by Forty-Five Road, Lake Brook, and the Salmon River.
 It contains most of the parish and is under federal administration.